Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 Submerge the Cucumbers

 Keep the cucumbers underneath the water level.
-Sometimes I add a small salad plate that fits inside the crock to help push down the cucumbers.
+Sometimes I add a small salad plate that fits inside the crock to help push the cucumbers down.

 14-Day Sweet Pickles